AudioReputation is reader-supported. When you buy through links on our site, we may earn an affiliate commission Learn More

 5. JBL Flip 4 Waterproof Portable Bluetooth Speaker

 JBL is, along with UE, Sony, and Bose, one of the most popular names when it comes to portable Bluetooth speakers.
 JBL speakers offer pretty good sound quality at a reasonable price.
-Flip 4 is one of JBL’s small speakers and it’s one of the best sounding Bluetooth speakers under $100.
+Flip 4 is one of JBL’s small speakers and it’s one of the best sounding Bluetooth speakers under $100 in 2021.

 What’s in the box?